⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Looking down on Mark (lower right) as we closed in on the ridge.
 On our way back, we were able to glissade down a large stretch of the drainage below.

 Mark is glad to finally see the end of the scree.
-A ridge leading to the second peak from the drainage is in the background.
+A ridge leading to “Mill Creek Mountain” from the drainage is in the background.
 There is a more gradual connecting ridge between the two peaks further to the south at the back of the bowl.

 We tried to tackle every obstacle along the ridge head-on.
 This was one of many snow covered bumps.